 What is it about the pocket-sized phenom that turns people off.
 Is it that very thing, the small in stature simply don’t get the fans’ pulses racing or is there more too it?
 If Mightymouse were a brash outspoken charismatic white mini-me from Ireland, would it make a difference.
 If he were a fighter, fighting in the mid to upper weight division’s would that make a difference?

 Reading through some online comments the fans seem to split on their reasons for not getting behind the flyweight king.

 Steve Ibarra reckons…

 While Ian Ruz thinks he knows the answer…

-With a current record of 9 straight title defenses.
+With a current record of 9 straight title defences.
 Mightymouse is on the cusp of equalling the great Anderson Silva with a record of 10.
 He does that, then what can people say?
 In Johnson’s own words he’s already exceeded is own expectations.
-Yet that won’t stop him going one better and setting an all time record, stepping over the high bar set by the now ageing Spider.
+Yet that won’t stop him going one better and setting an all-time record, stepping over the high bar set by the now ageing Spider.

 Images courtesy of sherdog.com & askmen.com